naatin777/LaTeX-Graphics-Helper/vsc-extension-quickstart.md

 *   `pdfcrop` installed on your system (typically included with TeX Live or MiKTeX).
 *   The Draw.io desktop application installed on your system for Draw.io to PDF conversion.
+*   `pdftocairo` installed on your system (typically included with Poppler utilities) for PDF to Image conversion.

 ## Configuration